lethn/robofriends/README.md

 ### How to Run the Project:

-1. Clone this repository
+1. Clone this repository.
+2. Run `cd robofriends` to navigate to the project directory.
-2. Run `npm install` to install all necessary packages.
+3. Run `npm install` to install all necessary packages.
-3. Run `npm start` to start the application.
+4. Run `npm start` to start the application.
-4. Access the application by navigating to http://localhost:3000 in the web browser.
+5. Access the application by navigating to http://localhost:3000 in the web browser.

 ### Preview:
 ![main](https://github.com/lethn/robofriends/assets/81248974/63f88c2f-1a2f-4f30-bd42-ab56c45cfa05)